Andrealavi/compilers/LFMCompiler/README.md

    make
    ```

-   This will generate an executable named `interpreter` in the current directory.
+   This will generate an executable named `compiler` in the current directory.

 3. (Optional) To clean up the build files, run: